bhubie/talks/blazor-render-modes/slides/slides.md

 <!--
 Since we are essnentially sending a C# runtime over the wier compiled to web assembly.
-Running the app in Web assmebly could be an issue for you.
+Running the app in Web assembly could be an issue for you.

-The Default app template compiled to web assembly with trimming turned on is 7.8mb compressed.
+The Default app template compiled to web assembly with trimming turned on is around 7mb compressed.

-So that is 7.8mb files sent over the wire.
+So that is 7mb files sent over the wire.

 Note - This is the first hit. the WASM files are cached on subsequent visits.

 Also - lazy loading can help with this - there are some ways to split up bundles for different pages so they are smaller.
 - However that is something you have to setup and manage yourself.

+But - with every blazor release - This size seems to get smaller and smaller.

 -->